djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Abstract

 This EIP specifies a hybrid PoW/PoS consensus model for Ethereum main net.
-Existing PoW mechanics are used for new block creation, and a novel PoS mechanism called Casper the Friendly Finality Gadget (FFG) is is layered on top using a smart contract.
+Existing PoW mechanics are used for new block creation, and a novel PoS mechanism called Casper the Friendly Finality Gadget (FFG) is layered on top using a smart contract.

 Through the use of Ether deposits, slashing conditions, and a modified fork choice, FFG allows the underlying PoW blockchain to be finalized.
 As network security is partially shifted from PoW to PoS, PoW block rewards can be reduced.